 Report on Other Legal and Regulatory Requirements

-I. As required by the Companies (Auditor's Report) Order 2016 ("the Order")as amended issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in the "Annexure A" a statement on thematters specified in paragraphs 3 and 4 of the Order.
+I. As required by the Companies (Auditor's Report) Order 2016 (the "Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act2013 we give in the "Annexure A" a statement on thematters specified in paragraphs 3 and 4 of the Order to the extent applicable.

-2. As required by section 143(3) of the Act we report that:
+II.
+As required by Section 143(3) of the Act we report that:

-a. we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+a.
+We have sought and obtained all the information and explanations which to the bestof our knowledge and belief are necessary for the purpose of our audit.

-b. in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b.
+In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c. the Balance Sheet the Statement of Profit and Loss including other comprehensiveincome and the Cash Flow Statementdealt with by this Report are in agreement with the books of account
+c.
+The Balance Sheet the Statement of Profit and Loss including other comprehensiveincome and the Cash Flow Statement Statement of changes in Equity dealt with by thisReport are in agreement with the books of account.

-d. in our opinion the aforesaid financial statements comply with the IndianAccounting Standards specified under Section 133 of the Companies Act 2013 read with Rule 7 of theCompanies (Accounts) Rules 2014.
+d.
+In our opinion the aforesaid Standalone financial statements comply with the IndianAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

 e.
-On the basis of written representations received from the directors as on March 312017 taken on record by the Board of Directors none of the directors is disqualified ason March 31 2017 from being appointed as a director in termsof Section 164(2) of the Act.
+On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in termsof Section 164(2) of the Act.

 f.
-With respect to the adequacy of the internal financial controls over financial reportingof the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".
+With respect to the adequacy of internal financial controls over financial reportingof the Company and the operating effectiveness of such controls refer to or separatereport in "Annexure B".

-(ii) The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.
+II.
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

-(iii) There were no amounts which were required to be transferred tothe Investor Education and Protection Fund by the Company.
+III.
+There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

 "Annexure A" to the Independent Auditors' Report

-Referred to in paragraph 1 under the heading 'Report on Other Legal &Regulatory Requirements' of our report of even date to the financial statements of theCompany for the year ended March 312017:
+Referred to in paragraph I under the heading Report on Other Legal &Regulatory Requirements' of our report of even date to the financial statements of theCompany for the year ended March 31 2020:

-(a) The Company is maintaining proper records showing full particulars includingquantitative details and situation of fixed assets;
+1. (a) The Company is maintaining proper records showing full particulars includingquantitative details and situation of fixed assets;

-(b) The Fixed Assets have been physically verified by the management in a phasedmanner designed to cover all the items over a period of five years which in ouropinion is reasonable having regard to the size of the company and nature of itsbusiness.
+(b) The Fixed Assets have been physically verified by the management in a phasedmanner designed to cover all the items over a period of three years which in ouropinion is reasonable having regard to the size of the company and nature of itsbusiness.
 According to information and explanation given to us no material discrepancieswere noticed on such verification.

 (c)The title deeds of immovable properties are held in the name of the company.

-3. According to information and explanation given to us the Company has not grantedany loans secured or unsecured to companies firms Limited Liability partnerships orother parties covered in the Register maintained under section 189 of the Act.Accordingly the provisions of clause 3(iii)(a) to (C) of the Order are not applicableto the Company and hence not commented upon.
+3. According to information and explanation given to us the Company has not grantedany loans secured or unsecured to companies firms Limited Liability partnerships orother parties covered in the Register maintained under section 189 of the Act.Accordingly the provisions of clause 3(iii)(a) to (C) of the Order are not applicable tothe Company and hence not commented upon.

 5. According to information and explanation given to us the Company has not acceptedany deposits from the public and hence the directives issued by the Reserve Bank of Indiaand the provisions of Sections 73 to 76 or any other relevant provisions of the Act andthe Companies (Acceptance of Deposit) Rules 2015 with regard to the deposits acceptedfrom the public are not applicable.

-6. The Central Government has prescribed maintenance of Cost Records under section148(1) of the Companies Act 2013 in respect of manufacturing activities of the Company.We have broadly reviewed the accounts and records of the Company in this connection andare of the opinion that prima facie the prescribed accounts and records have been madeand maintained.
+6. The Central Government has prescribed maintenance of Cost Records under section148(1) of the Companies Act 2013 in respect of manufacturing activities of the company.We have broadly reviewed the accounts and the records of the company in this connectionand are of opinion that prima facie the prescribed accounts and records have been madeand maintained.
 We have not however made a detailed examination of the same.

-(a) the Company has been generally regular in depositing undisputed statutory dues including ProvidentFund Employees State Insurance Income-Tax Sales tax Service TaxDuty of Customs Duty of Excise Value added Tax Cess and any other statutorydues with the appropriate authorities.
-According to the information and explanations givento us no undisputed amounts payable in respect of the above were in arrears as at March 312017 fora period of more than six months from the date on when they become payable.
+7. According to information and explanations given to us in respect of statutory duesand on the basis of our examination of the books of account and records (a) The Companyhas been generally regular in depositing undisputed statutory dues including ProvidentFund Employees State Insurance Income-Tax GST Duty of Customs and any other statutorydues with the appropriate authorities.
+According to the information and explanations givento us no undisputed amounts payable in respect of the above were in arrears as at March31 2020 for a period of more than six months from the date on when they become payable.

-|Name of statue ||Nature of Dues ||Amount (in lakh) ||Period to which the amount relates ||Forum where the dispute is pending |
+|Name of statue ||Nature of Dues ||Amount (in Lakhs) ||Period to which amount relates ||Forum where the dispute is pending |

 |Entry Tax ||Assessment dues ||2.16 ||--do-- ||Commercial Tax Authorities |